noahgibbs/madscience_gem/README.md

 want to run the setup command:

    sudo madscience setup
+   # OR, with rvm:
+   rvmsudo madscience setup # this leaves RVM's env vars set properly

 This will install, help install or check versions of all software in the currently installed Mad Science Stack version.
 It will get you set up